Different Quilts from Different Fabrics

 Read More »

 While assembling a quilt, make sure to use only cotton fabrics.
 Cotton fabrics are ideal for beginners and it also makes the learning curve simpler.
 It enhances the enthusiasm for the craftwork.
 Quilting thread forms the base of your needlework.
 Again, opt for 100 percent cotton threads.
 Most often, polyester threads damage the cotton quilts.
 Do not wait to grab all colors of threads, begin with white, beige and gray and a few dark colors.
 Simple and plain cotton thread are ideal for quilting in a sewing machine.
 Make sure to opt for a good iron and an ironing board.
-It helps you to create professional quilts.
+It helps you to

 Sometimes, you might choose a printed fabric with flowers or any other patterns.
 While using another fabric along with it, always choose ones that complement each other.
 You can also choose two or three colors that go very well with your floral fabric.